dNamiLab/dNami/doc/usage/genRhs.rst

     from genKer import rhs_info
     rhs = rhs_info()

-Then, the Runge-Kutta time-marching steps are generated with calls to the following functions:
+Then, the Runge--Kutta time-marching steps are generated with calls to the following functions:

 .. code-block:: python

-    genrk3(len(varsolved)      ,rhs=rhs)
+    genrk3(      len(varsolved),rhs=rhs)
     genrk3update(len(varsolved),rhs=rhs)

 Finally, at least one equation must be specified to set the RHS used to march the variables in time, for example:

 .. code-block:: python

-	append_Rhs(divF, 5, 4, rhsname,vnamesrc_divF,update=False,rhs=rhs,stored=False)
+	append_Rhs(divF,5,4,rhsname,vnamesrc_divF,update=False,rhs=rhs,stored=False)

 which generates the discretised version of ``divF`` using a 5 point, 4 :sup:`th` order centered finite difference scheme with ``rhsname`` being used to generate code comments and ``vnamesrc_divF`` being used to generate intermediate variable names.
 The ``update=False`` argument guarantees that the components of ``divF`` are being used to set the RHS rather than be added to existing terms.
 The ``stored=False`` argument determines if the stored variables (see the related Advanced use section below) are computed with the stencil/order given as input to the ``append_Rhs()`` function; note that only one call with ``stored=True`` is possible, i.e. all stored quantities will be discretised with the same scheme.